fooplugins/fooconvert/readme.txt

 FooConvert is designed to work with most WordPress themes.
 If you encounter any compatibility issues, please contact our support team.

+= Is FooConvert compatible with Classic Editor plugin? =

+Not really.
+The FooConvert widget designer is built on top of the Gutenberg block editor, which means you need to enable the block editor to create and edit widgets.
+You will not be able to easily create or edit widgets using the Classic Editor.
+If you have the Classic Editor plugin installed, You will need to enable the setting "Allow users to switch editors" from Settings -> Writing, so that you can switch to the block editor when adding or editing FooConvert widgets.

 = Can I use FooConvert with other e-commerce plugins? =

 Yes, FooConvert integrates seamlessly with the popular e-commerce plugin WooCommerce.